KateKitKat19/galleria-slideshow/README.md

 ## Overview

-Art gallery site with a beautiful layout of paintings
+Art gallery site with a beautiful masonry layout of paintings

 ### The challenge